opengovsg/engineering-practices/developer-environment/passwords.md

 Developers are expected to use their 1Password account to generate and save *all* passwords and secrets from their time the organisation.

+We use 1Password to generate credentials because the credentials are generated with cryptographically strong randomness with sufficient length (>= 20 characters).

 ## Personal credentials

 Personal account credentials are credentials that are scoped to you as an individual.